-managed by IRD, in research where IRD is either a partner or a collaborator or for institutes that have asked IRD to partner them in their institutional research such as The Indus Hospital.
+managed by IRD, in research where IRD is either a partner or a collaborator or for institutes that have asked IRD to partner them in their institutional research.

 While the ultimate responsibility for the treatment of all human participants in research rests with the individual researcher who has been given the privilege to conduct research with humans, the Institutional Review Board exists as a safeguard to promote the ethical and responsible treatment of human participants in research, by conducting scientific and ethical review of research studies while providing education and guidance for the research community.